How to Attract Birds to your Backyard

-9 – If you’re not getting the results you want, change things up!
-Spend some time watching your feeders, fountains or habitats – see if one spot seems more popular than others, and figure out why.
-Maybe your feeder is too close to a sidewalk or maybe the bird bath isn’t close enough to sheltering trees.
-Birds like to eat, drink and roost where they feel safe – a feeder that’s near noise or traffic or that isn’t securely hung might make birds a little gun shy.
+9 – If you’re not getting the bird activity you want, it might be time to change things up!
+Spend time watching your feeders, fountains or habitats.
+See if one spot seems more popular, and figure out why.
+Maybe your feeder is too close to a sidewalk or the bird bath isn’t close enough to sheltering trees.
+Birds like to eat, drink and roost where they feel safe.
+A feeder that’s near noise or traffic or that isn’t securely hung might make birds a little gun shy.
 Likewise, if there are roaming predators, birds won’t want to hang around.

 10 – Enjoy yourself!
 Take time to just sit back and watch your feathered friends – it’s easy to get caught up in trying to attract new birds or in fussing with the feeders or whatever, but be sure to just enjoy the show.